jjatria/makelsg/README.md

 *   --qcode-suffix=SUFFIX

+    If given, all question codes in the JSON file will be appended with I<SUFFIX>.
+The default value is an empty string.

+*   --qcode-prefix=PREFIX

-    If given, all question codes in the JSON file will be prepended with I<SUFFIX>.
+    If given, all question codes in the JSON file will be prepended with I<PREFIX>.
 The default value is an empty string.

 *   --group-order=ORDER